-The Academic Achievement and Access Center (AAAC) recognizes the importance of quality real-time auditory access to academic and co-curricular materials.
-Consequently, sign language interpreting and real-time speech-to-text services are integral pieces of the accommodation process for students who are deaf or hard-of-hearing.
+Student Access Center (SAC) recognizes the importance of quality real-time auditory access to academic and co-curricular materials.
+Sign language interpreting and real-time speech-to-text services are integral pieces of the accommodation process for students who are deaf or hard-of-hearing.
 Although the University of Kansas currently does not utilize Video Remote Interpreting (VRI) services, if it should become necessary to implement VRI, the University will follow the requirements of the Title II regulation at 28 C.F.R.
 S 35.160 (d) as amended.
 The following procedures outline the provision of such services.

 - First day of class: On the first day of class, arrive a few minutes early and introduce yourself to the interpreter.
 The interpreter will be looking for you in the first row of the classroom or at the entrance of the lecture hall.
 Be sure your seat in each classroom is right for you.
 It is important that you have a direct line of vision to the instructor, the board or screen, and the interpreter.

 - Course syllabus: It is your responsibility to secure a syllabus (an outline of the main topics covered throughout the semester) for each class and use it to plan for your assigned readings, exams, presentations, and final exam dates.

 - Questions about class information: If you have questions about class information, ask the instructor.
 It can be very beneficial to meet with the instructor outside of class time, either during the instructor's office hours or by making an appointment with the instructor.
 You may request interpreting services for meetings with your instructors.
 If you want to talk briefly with the instructor or teaching assistant immediately preceding or following class, it is your responsibility to ask the interpreter if he/she can arrive before or stay after class for this purpose.